 Bank holiday entitlement for people in employment is an important issue and one that causes some confusion.

 There are eight days’ bank holiday in England and Wales, nine in Scotland, and ten in Northern Ireland.
-For a full list of bank and public holidays in the UK (and a full description of their origin) please click here.

 The official legislation on Bank Holidays is the 1971 Banking and Financial Dealings Act but the Act does not give statutory entitlement to either full-time or part-time workers to take paid leave on bank holidays, rather it suspends financial dealings.
 A worker’s right to time off on bank holidays per se (irrespective of statutory paid holidays) stems from his/her contract with their employer.